robdmc/switchenv/README.md

 # Use Case
 Imagine I have the following bash files I can source in order to set up my bash environment the way I'd like.
 Typically I would just run `source rc_development_db.sh` before running my code in order to set up my dev environmnt.
-The problem with that is that I have to be very careful about where I place my rc files so I don't accidentally check them into github.
+I have to be very careful about where I place my rc files so that I don't accidentally check them into github.
 Furthermore, it can be annoying to keep track of these files when I'd like to reuse them for different projects.
 This is where `switchenv` comes in.

 `rc_development_db.sh`
 ```bash